prestys/Ruby-Challenges/README.md

 # Ruby Challenges

 ## Learning objectives
-- practise ruby syntax
+- Practise ruby syntax
-- run rspec files and interpret the error message to make informed changes to improve the code
+- Run rspec files and interpret the error message to make informed changes to improve the code

-(peer review sections)
+(Peer review sections)
-- sharing work on github
+- Sharing work on github
-- understanding and evaluating code you haven't written
+- Understanding and evaluating code you haven't written
-- communicating through the github pull request review procedure
+- Communicating through the github pull request review procedure

 ## Setting up on your own computer